God’s power transformed his life and marriage.

 I am a History Maker not a Terrorist

 Kenyatta International Airport; Nairobi, Kenya.
 The security agent said, “I am sorry but we are not going to allow you in our country.
 You are a security risk.”
 “But why?”
 Velma protested.
 “I am here for an international conference with delegates from across Africa with the International Leadership Institute, a globally recognized organization.
 I have my official letters of invitation.
 I am a History Maker, not a terrorist!”
 Velma was whisked away to a locked cell in the interior of the airport.
 David Thagana, Bishop of Glory Outreach Assembly and also ILI’s East Africa Director, was alerted.
-David immediately appealed to the Director of National Security who personally intervened but not before Velma spent a nail in the airport’s jail cell where she passed the time singing hymns.
+David immediately appealed to the Director of National Security who personally intervened but not before Velma spent a night in the airport’s jail cell where she passed the time singing hymns.
 Twenty-four hours after being detained, Velma was granted a Kenyan visa and discovered that she had fit a profile for a terrorist, a Cameroonian women coming from Liberia on a church invitation.
 This is a snapshot of today’s world.
-After her release, Velma served as one of they key organizers of and ILI leadership meeting with leader from 28 different regions of Africa from Liberia to Kenya to Mozambique.
+After her release, Velma served as one of they key organizers of and ILI leadership meeting with leaders from 28 different regions of Africa from Liberia to Kenya to Mozambique.